 Notice of Assessment

 The Notice of Assessment also carries along with it a very important deadline.
 If you do not agree with the information on your Notice of Assessment, you have 90 days from the date it’s issued to appeal the information with the CRA under their complaints and disputes section, File an Objection.

 Notice of Reassessment

 Request for Information

 Commonly mistaken for an audit, a Request for Information from the CRA is exactly what the name implies.
-The agency would like to see proof of something that appeared on your return and may require you to submit the supporting documents.
+The agency would like to see proof of a credit or deduction that appeared on your return and may require you to submit the supporting documents.
 Common information requests are for tuition receipts, medical expenses, and home office expense claims.
-As we file our income taxes without having to provided documentation, it is quite common for the CRA to request to see documents where you have a significant change from previous years or just a high claim amount of expenses such as medical expenses, significant moving expenses or charitable donations, you should be prepared for a Request for Information and have your documents ready to submit to CRA.
+As we file our income taxes without having to provide documentation, it is quite common for the CRA to request to see documents where you have a significant change from previous years.
+If you have a high claim amount of expenses such as medical expenses, significant moving expenses or charitable donations, you should be prepared for a Request for Information and have your documents ready to submit to CRA.